MikeJR111/Data-Modelling-/conceptual_model/README.md

 carried out when the passenger is booked on the cruise).
 All cruises board passengers only at the cruise's originating port.
 For each passenger taking part in a cruise, WC also records the date and time when they first boarded the ship.

+## Purpose
+Given the provided case study transform the information provided in the case study into a full conceptual model as the first step towards a database design

+## Criteria
+* Identification of the entities which support the case study.
+* Identification and placement of attributes to support the case study.
+* Determination of relationships which support the case study.
+* Consistent use of industry standard notation and convention